-Search all Condos in Sarasota, Venice, Englewood, Port Charlotte and Punta Gorda.
+Search all Condos in Sarasota and Charlotte County

 Condominium living offers a diverse and unique lifestyle.
 It can be comfortable, luxurious, and relaxing at the same time.
 No maintenance tasks, almost no responsibilities - only pure relaxation is awaiting you.
 Condos are for those who want to focus on other aspects of life instead of never-ending garden work and pool or roof repairs.
 Many condos come with a variety of top of the line amenities.
 At least a heated pool with a spa, fitness studio, sauna, and private elevators are standard for higher-end condos.
 High-end condos offer even more lifestyle choices like deeded boat docks and more.

 Check out the Condo Rules before you buy

 The rules of most condominium association are quite simple: no noise, no trucks, pet restrictions, no wild parties, no… Some associations allow the use of an electric grill; some have designated areas where you can have your barbecue sessions.
 Before moving into a condominium the buyer needs to study the condo docs carefully.
 The only place where you can get a correct answer is the Bylaws of the Condominium Association.
 Read them carefully and do not believe that you can change the rules later.
 You can’t!
 Getting the majority of the condo-owners on your side may not be easy if you want to change some rules – and a majority vote is needed.

 What about Pets?

 Most Condo Communities have strict pet rules in place.
 The number of cats and dogs varies by community and even by sub-neighborhoods.
 When you are a pet owner, and you are aiming for a condo you need to find out if your furry friend is welcome or not.
 We specialize in pet-friendly condo communities and can help you a great deal to find the communities and neighborhoods that welcome your pets.
 Cave: In most cases, tenants are not allowed to bring their pets.